2bfilipelourenco/udacity/README.md

 # udacity
 Final Project - Rock, Scissor n' Paper

+## First

+Thank you Juliano for the support and for the patience about my night messages ...
+XD ...

 ## Introduction
 This is my final project 'Rock, Scissor n' Paper' from Udacity course 'Introduction to Programming'.